Skip to content

 Most ROI discussions focus purely on dollars: "I spent $10,000 on coaching and made $50,000 more in revenue, so my ROI is 400%."

-That math checks out.
+On the surface, that math checks out.
 But it misses critical factors that determine whether coaching is worth it for solopreneurs.

 The complete picture includes: